im-naren/Simba/README.md

 ### Duplicate Detection (Popup)

 **Opening the Popup:**
-- Right-click the Amplify icon and select "Open Popup", OR
+- Right-click the Simba icon and select "Open Popup", OR
 - Click the extension icon if you've configured it to show popup

 **Using Duplicate Detection:**